UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/overview.md

 * 1191074 - Create Sub Version step does not support linked version
 * 1191158 - Post-deploy in Deploy-dataset step will not copy xml files during redeployment of a version with RUNTIME delta-deploy and when no artifacts are deployed.
 In such cases, the generate-artifact steps will generate template data based on the xml data copied from the previous deployment of the version.
 * 1191185 - Use binary.version file instead of installed.version file to determine the installed version of the agent
+* 1191826 - Added support for FBM/VBM datasets for package format v2
+* 1191826 - Fixed issue with wildcard starting with dollar character during backup for package format v2

 ### Version 107